Managing Azure Resource Providers with 'az provider' (with examples)

 Explanation:

-• list: This sub-command is used to retrieve a list of all providers for a subscription.
+• az provider list: Initiates a command to retrieve a list of all resource providers currently registered and available for use in the particular Azure subscription.

 [